Involve Yorkshire & Humber recognises the vital importance of research on the voluntary and community sector (VCS).

 As well as commissioning our own research, we work closely with recognised leaders in research into the sector to ensure it reflects and represents the unique nature of Yorkshire and the Humber.

-We are running a seminar: Show me the evidence (York, Wednesday 9 November) - one of our series of Landscape seminars.
+We ran a seminar: Show me the evidence (York, Wednesday 9 November 2012) which focused on our research and the importance of using evidence.

 We created KnowledgeBank, a database of research about the voluntary and community sector in England, as a tool for organisations writing funding bids or planning, and for anyone doing further research.